revgizmo/zoomstudentengagement_cursor/scripts/real_world_testing/test_reports/phase1_analysis_report.md

 - Cross-session tracking may be blocked by name matching issues
 - Warning messages indicate missing columns in some cases

+### 5. Complete Workflow Test Reveals Important Insights
+- Lookup file creation works correctly
+- Some names may still be unmatched after initial mapping
+- Users may need to iterate on their name mappings

 ## User Experience Insights

 ### Positive Aspects